 Dr. Bengtson has been a physician at NC State Student Health Services since 1984 and served as Medical Director for sixteen years.
 She currently is staff physician and Lab Director.

-Dr. Bengtson is Board Certified by the American Board of Family Medicine and previously received a Certificate of Added Qualifications in Sports Medicine.
+Dr. Bengtson is Board Certified by the American Board of Family Medicine and has a Certificate of Added Qualifications in Sports Medicine.

 Dr. Bengtson sees the general student population and athletes of any sport at Student Health Services.
 Her special sports interests are pre-season lab screening to detect and correct iron or vitamin D deficiencies and detection and prevention of Female Athlete Triad.
 She has been a team physician for Wolfpack Women's Basketball since 1984 at all home games and at post-season play.
 She has been a frequent site physician for cross-country and track and field competitions, such as Raleigh Relays and Wolfpack Invitational.
 She gives an annual presentation to the Cross-Country teams about Medical Aspects of Cross-Country.